-A new publicly accessible Register of Overseas Entities has come into force as of 1st August 2022 through the Economic Crime (Transparency and Enforcement) Act 2022.
+A publicly accessible Register of Overseas Entities came into force on 1st August 2022 through the Economic Crime (Transparency and Enforcement) Act 2022.

-Severe penalties may apply for non-compliance, including restrictions on buying, selling, transferring, leasing or charging of land or property in the UK.
+For non-compliance, fines of up to £2,500 per day or a prison sentence of up to 5 years may be levied; in addition to restrictions on buying, selling, transferring, leasing or charging of land or property in the UK.

 - Non-UK legal entities which own UK land and property and acquired this after 1st January 1999 (8th December 2014 in Scotland and 1st August 2022 in Northern Ireland).